Posted by Ben Crowley in Plant Based

 As time progresses we are becoming more aware of our environmental and ecological impact, here is where plant proteins get a massive win.

 Some research has shown 20 servings of vegetables have fewer greenhouse gas emissions than a single serving of beef!

-The table below models the amount of water which would be saved if animal based protein was reduced to between 50% and 0% compared with current typical diets.
+The table below models the amount of water that would be saved if the animal-based protein was reduced to between 50% and 0% compared with current typical diets.

 Table source: Global protein, energy and water use in the different scenarios.
 OD stands for Original Diet, RD stands for Recommended Diet and A50-A0 to diets with limited animal protein content.